Negotin: Ottoman Empire

-Until the beginning of the 18th century, Negotin was a small town, with no strategic and little cultural importance, within the Ottoman territory of Rûm, in the nahi of Krajina, which along with some other parts of Sanjak of Vidin had a certain degree of autonomy as a vaqf of Valide sultan (each reigning sultan's mother), in that all tax was collected by the local Orthodox Christian Serbian or Vlach Knez and not by a Moslem state officer.
+Until the beginning of the 18th century, Negotin was a small town, with no strategic and little cultural importance, within the Ottoman territory of Rûm, in the nahi of Krajina, which along with some other parts of Sanjak of Vidin had a certain degree of autonomy as a vaqf of Valide sultan (each reigning sultan's mother), in that all tax was collected by the local Orthodox Christian Serbian or Vlach Knez and not by a Muslim state officer.

 At the beginning of the 18th century Austrians conducted a major build-up as a fortified town and their stronghold in their south-eastern territories (i.e., while they held it, in 1717–1739, when it was a part of the newly established territorial unit of the Banat of Temeswar).
 After a period of renewed Turkish occupation, Negotin was temporary occupied in 1804 by Hajduk Veljko's rebels during the First Serbian Uprising.

-The Serbian Revolutions 1804–33
+The Serbian Revolutions of 1804–33

-After being liberated in 1804–10, Negotin quickly gained on importance and size.
+After being liberated in 1804–10, Negotin quickly gained importance and size.
 The civilized life thrived and the government, as in the most parts of then-liberated Serbia, achieved much in matters of education and modernization.
 However, these great days were short lived: In 1813, after Napoleon had successfully taken Russia and Austria out of the game and therefore helping Serbia, the Turks crushed the ill-fated state of the Serbs.
 The defenders of Negotin chose not to evacuate and became besieged in the then-fortified town.
 Eventually, a Turkish gunman sighted Hajduk Veljko and shot his cannon.
 Veljko was hit in the chest by a cannonball and died immediately.
 His co-fighters buried him in an unmarked grave, so that the Turks couldn't exhume and decapitate him, as they used to do with all fallen Christian fighters.
 Once again, Negotin was conquered.

 The Second Serbian Uprising of 1815 brought nothing to Negotin initially, having only liberated Belgrade and its vicinity.
 Thanks to the smart diplomacy of the Prince Miloš Obrenović, and the tactics of voivode Stevan Stevanović Tenka with 600 soldiers at the gate of the city, this part of the country was once and for all liberated in 1833, with practically no fighting.